mattak/Unibus/Assets/Plugins/Unibus/README.md

 Unity is great framework for creating game, but there is no standard event passing system.

-For example in GameJam, there is no time to implement and need to write so many singleton.
+For example in GameJam, there is no time to solve GameObject dependencies and create so many callback.

 So I create instant event passing system.